A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Introduction

+Plastic scintillators are considerably cheaper to manufacture compared to scintillation crystals.
+However, they are composed of elements of low atomic numbers, so there is virtually no photoelectric cross-section for gamma rays of typical energies.
+Instead, gamma rays are detected mainly by Compton scattering; thus, no gamma energy measurement is performed.
+This does not affect the measurements in this study because the positions are determined solely by the time-of-flight differences of the back-to-back gamma-ray pairs.

-Besides the use of plastic scintillators instead of crystals, the readout is also designed differently.
-Most commonly used detector systems can be divided into two main categories \citep{PEPTReview}: The conventional detector systems (planar systems consisting of a large area sodium iodide scintillation crystal coupled to an array of multiple photodetectors, and ring systems composed of multiple detector blocks) and the modular cameras (consisting of blocks sourced from conventional ex-clinical ring scanners).
-The proposed detector system, on the other hand, consists of long scintillator bars that are read out with photodetectors only at their respective ends.
-This saves a lot of photodetectors and readout electronics, which in turn reduces the overall cost.
-The ``lack'' of granularity is then compensated for by calculating the impact points of the gamma rays onto the scintillator bars the same way as the position of the tracer particle, via TOF.
+Other major differences between the proposed detector system and conventional PET scanners/PEPT detectors are the arrangement of the scintillators and the design of the readout electronics.
+While most commonly used PEPT detector systems consist of a pixel design (such as dual-headed planar scanners consisting of two large area scintillation crystals coupled to an array of multiple photodetectors, ring scanners consisting of multiple, smaller detector crystals, or modular systems consisting of individual detector blocks (these blocks can also be sourced from conventional ex-clinical scanners), which are grouped into units called ``buckets'' \citep{PEPTReview}), the proposed detector system consists of long (1\,m) scintillator bars that are read out with photodetectors only at their respective ends.
+Therefore, the design of the proposed detector system saves a lot of photodetectors and readout electronics, which in turn reduces the overall cost.
+The ``lack'' of granularity is then compensated for by calculating the impact points of the gamma rays onto the scintillator bars in the same way as the position of the tracer particle via TOF.